 This page provides information on the duties of schools to support children and young adults with medical needs.
 It explains the law on illness-related absences, administering medicine within school and individual healthcare plans.

 This page explains the legal definition of domestic abuse and the legal steps that can be taken to protect a person and/or child from domestic abuse.

-Primary School National Offer Day is on Tuesday 16th April 2019 Please see our 'School Admissions FAQs' for further information.
-We also recommend our How To Guide on School Admissions for details on the appeal process.
+Please see our Christmas Holidays FAQ page for information regarding child arrangements at Christmas.
 Child Law Advice is operated by Coram Children's Legal Centre.
 We provide specialist advice and information on child, family and education law to parents, carers and young people.
-For full terms and conditions of our service please click here.
-Family This section provides legal information and advice on family and children law matters in England.
-The information ranges from private law matters which includes contact,…
+For full terms and conditions of our service please click here Feedback We constantly evaluate our services and would like to hear your views on how we have performed.
+Please fill in our short survey and let us know how we did.
+Thank you.
+Take our survey Family This section provides legal information and advice on family and…

 What is the complaints procedure for a complaint against a maintained school?
 Under section 39 Education Act 2002, a 'maintained school' means "a community, foundation or voluntary school, a community or foundation special school or a maintained nursery school".
 Every maintained school and maintained nursery must have a published written complaints procedure (section 29 Education Act 2002).
 The government has also issued Departmental Advice called "Best Practice Advice for School Complaints Procedures 2016", to help schools and Local Authorities understand their obligations under the law.
 Below you will find a flowchart explaining the procedure for a complaint against a maintained school.…

 This page provides information on the duties of schools and local authorities to assess, identify and provide for a child’s special educational needs within school.